dstroot/blog-next/_posts/2012-05-02-apple-reaches-for-greatness.md

 Market share and profitability are only outcomes.
 They are not Apple’s purpose; its mission is to achieve the "insanely great".
 It is as if they are on an ongoing Grail quest.
 (As Professor Henry Jones said to Indiana: "The search for the Grail is the search for the Divine in all of us.")

-&#8212;&#8212;&#8212;
+---

+### Apple Advertising

-As you probably know, there is a great deal of copy-catting in advertising and marketing.
+"As you probably know, there is a great deal of copy-catting in advertising and marketing.
 But here's the thing: when we present case studies of great marketing, we don't use Apple anymore because it is viewed as an outlier of such magnitude that many of us in the industry regard it as inimitable.

 Our clients feel like there is nothing to learn from Apple because if you could deliver &#8211; with nearly every single product &#8211; an amazing user experience, genuine technical innovations, uncompromisingly stylish packaging AND be backed by a company who is unafraid to pursue a singular vision vs. what the focus groups say, then it'd be EASY to do great marketing because all you'd have to do is a great product demo.
-Which, by the way, is exactly what most Apple product ads are.”
+Which, by the way, is exactly what most Apple product ads are."

+---

 ### Apple Usability

-I worked for Apple in New York City for a little over a year.
+"I worked for Apple in New York City for a little over a year.
 Does the company want to push product?
 Yes.
 Does it want to make a profit?
 Of course.
 BUT it also has created life-changing technologies, particularly for those with disabilities.

 There are voice-over features for those with vision issues, notepads and video communication features for those with hearing disabilities.
 I remember selling an iPhone to a woman who was blind and teaching her how to use the voice-over features and it was extraordinary.
 She is now able to be a part of this new wave of communication and inter-connectedness.
 I also remember a group of deaf men looking to upgrade their iPhones as well.
 Their fingers were flying across the screen as they were using the Notepad app to communicate with me (as someone not fluent in ASL).
 For many people these aren't just frivolous technologies, they truly change the way people are able to connect within our able-centric society.
-They create simple linkages where before there was frustrations, disadvantages, and impossibilities.
+They create simple linkages where before there was frustrations, disadvantages, and impossibilities."

+---

 ### Apple Style

-This is certainly why my own conversion to Apple, and my deep loyalty to the company and its products, somehow felt comforting in the last decade.
+"This is certainly why my own conversion to Apple, and my deep loyalty to the company and its products, somehow felt comforting in the last decade.
 Their style elevates me, their power and reliability I have come to take for granted.
-Their stores have the innovation and beauty that a renewed Christianity would muster in its churches…
+Their stores have the innovation and beauty that a renewed Christianity would muster in its churches…"

-&#8212;&#8212;&#8211;

-But if those translucent, airy, elegant stores do not evoke a secular kind of church, then I don't know what does.
+"But if those translucent, airy, elegant stores do not evoke a secular kind of church, then I don't know what does.
 "Style" is in some ways the most sublime and mysterious of product attributes.
-And nothing beats Apple's style.
+And nothing beats Apple's style."

+---

 ### Apple Accountability